 Premium Feature — Available with LabKey Biologics LIMS.
 Learn more or contact LabKey.

-This topic defines the default Registry Source Types in the Biologics application, and their relationships to one another.
+This topic defines some common terminology used in LabKey Biologics LIMS.
+It also outlines the default Registry Source Types in the Biologics application, and their relationships to one another.
 You can access this information within the application by selecting Registry from the main menu, then clicking See entity relationships at the top of the page.

 In LabKey Biologics LIMS, the terms "registry" and "samples" refer to different components or aspects of the system.
 The Registry is a database or collection of information about biologics entities, while Samples refer to the actual biological material or representations of it that are being managed within the system.
 The registry helps organize and provide context to the information about these entities, and samples are the tangible or digital representations linked to these entries in the registry.